ZeraGmbH/zera-scpi/exec-scpicmds/README.md

 ```
 ```
 *IDN*
-# The following IF FALSE comments out the command in its block
+# The following IF FALSE comments out the command in its block (remember, VAR commands will always be evaluated)
 > IF FALSE
   *STB?
 > END